Perspective | The Nationals didn’t seek this pain, but they might be growing from it

 Year after year, the teams that take responsibility, without complaint, for all the problems that are not their fault are the ones that endure and usually prosper.

 So far, the Nats have done it.
-Now, baseball says, in its unpleasantly lifelike way, see if you can do it again.
+Now, baseball says in its unpleasantly lifelike way, see whether you can do it again.

 Read more about the Nationals: